jmcnamara/XlsxWriter/dev/docs/source/tutorial01.rst

     workbook.close()

-Like most file objects in Python an XlsxWriter file is closed implicitly when it goes out of scope or is no longer referenced in the program.
-As such this line is generally optional unless you need to close the file explicitly.

 And that's it.
 We now have a file that can be read by Excel and other spreadsheet applications.

 In the next sections we will see how we can use the XlsxWriter module to add formatting and other Excel features.